 Such factors include the emergence of new payment methods, the growing role of payment facilitators on the payments market, the ever-evolving cyber threats that are also growing in number, the ever increasing amount of fraud, and others.
 Examples of the regulations that have come into being in response to these developments include GDPR that took effect in on May 25, 2018, the Strong Customer Authentication (SCA) requirement of PSD2 that came into force on September 14, 2019, and the AMLD 5 directive that was released on June 19, 2018.

-The security safeguards payment processing companies need to put in place often tend to come into conflict with the need to provide seamless UX customer experiences.
+The security safeguards payment processing companies need to put in place often tend to come into conflict with the need to provide seamless user experience (UX).
 Because of this, it is essential for payment processors to carefully consider the different existing security-related options and choose those of them that allow sufficient user-friendliness without compromise on security.

 Wonder how to start a payment processing company?
 Follow our getting-started guide!